 The company prides itself on a unique ability to source products that are best suited to meet the needs of the South African and larger African market.
 The Eurolux team effectively draws on diverse experience from the last two decades to ensure we remain at the forefront of the lighting and electrical industry in the country.

 In an effort to gain a larger footprint in the electrical market, Eurolux sold 60% of the company to JSE-listed ARB Holdings in 2011.
-Eurolux’s well-branded range of high quality lamps and lighting products augments ARB's extensive range of electrical products and is sold to a complementary, rather than overlapping customer base.
+Eurolux’s well-branded range of high quality light bulbs and lighting products augments ARB's extensive range of electrical products and is sold to a complementary, rather than overlapping customer base.

 At Eurolux, our focus has been – and always will be – on adding value.
 We constantly challenge ourselves to really engage our customers and offer them not only excellent products, but also the technical know-how and the information they need to make the best lighting decisions.